svartis/audio-guestbook-net/README.md

 https://github.com/playfultechnology/audio-guestbook

 ## Why this setup:
+In the original solution a Teensy 4.0 with an Audio Board is used as hardware.
-I don't have any Teensy or Audio Board for Teensy 4 hardware and I don't want to buy any extra for a 1 time use.
+And since I don't want to buy any extra hardware for a 1 time time project I decided to create an solution that runs on Raspberry Pi 4.

-But have Raspberry Pi 4 and USB soundcard.
+Note: The Raspberry Pi 4 also require a USB soundcard to be able to record audio.

+## Limitations:
-Due to NAudio only working on windows the Raspberry Pi 4 is running Windows 11.
+Due to NAudio framework that is used for playing and recording wav files only working on windows the Raspberry Pi 4 is running Windows 11.

 https://www.worproject.com/